mollie/commercetools/docs/CreateCustomRefund.md

 # Custom Refund

-To refund part of an order, we usually use create an order refund.
-However, in some cases, we want to refund an arbitrary amount instead of a line, or part of a line.

-For this scenario, `createCustomRefund` should be used instead.
-This custom field uses mollie's create payment refund [endpoint](https://docs.mollie.com/reference/v2/refunds-api/create-payment-refund).
+To refund part of an order, we create a Refund transaction.
+This will call mollie's create payment refund [endpoint](https://docs.mollie.com/reference/v2/refunds-api/create-payment-refund).

 ## How to use

 This assumes the customer has already placed an order and paid, so we need to refund money back to them.
 You will have a commercetools Payment, which maps to an order in mollie.
-If the customer's order is not paid for, then it should be canceled instead.
+If the customer's order is not paid for, (i.e. when an authorization is made, but not captured), then it should be canceled instead.

-To trigger a custom refund, you will need to set the `createCustomRefundRequest` field on a commercetools payment.
-The response from this request will be saved on the `createCustomRefundResponse` custom field, and in the `interfaceInteractions`.
+To trigger a refund, you will need to:

-(_If you want to make another custom refund against the same payment, you will need to set `createCustomRefundResponse` to `null`._)
+- create a refund transaction (state: Initial)
+- include the `interactoinId` as the paymentId on mollie (TBC - could update this to do a getOrder call, then get the mollie payment to refund against)

+You can make many refunds against a Payment, but **only one refund at a time**.

 ### Example